 Grade 2 Rehab: MCL rehab should begin after any initial swelling and intense pain has subsided after the injury.
 The program should center around improving the quality of body mechanics and range of motion in the knee and hip.
 The program should last approximately 6-8 weeks.

 Grade 3 Rehab: MCL rehab for a complete tear can be divided into two categories.
-Pre-hab before a medical intervention (knee surgery) and rehab afterwards.
+Pre-hab before a medical intervention (knee surgery) and rehab afterward.

 “Prehab” for a grade 3 sprain should focus on strengthening the quadriceps and hamstrings prior to the surgery.
 This will improve MCL recovery time after the surgery and prevent significant atrophy.

-Early focus should be on recovering full range of motion.
+The early focus should be on recovering the full range of motion.
 The entire program can take anywhere from 2-3 months.

 What exercises for MCL rehab?